Documentation

 Why use datasets?

 Using datasets, you can define rules to group your logs into separated tables.
-When querying logs from a single dataset, less irrelevant data is scanned and therefore results are retrieved faster.
+When querying logs from a single dataset, less irrelevant data is scanned, which leads to faster results.

 What is a dataset?